Table of Contents

 How Drugs and Alcohol Leave the Body

 When you ingest drugs or alcohol in any form, or by any method, you are introducing these substances into the bloodstream.
-For example: if you swallow an addictive substance, such as alcohol or painkillers, they enter the bloodstream through the stomach, the liver, and the digestive track.
+For example: if you swallow an addictive substance, such as alcohol or painkillers, they enter the bloodstream through the stomach, the liver, and the digestive tract.
 In the case of alcohol, drinks are absorbed first through the stomach lining, which enters the bloodstream and heads directly to your liver.

 The liver begins to metabolize alcohol almost instantaneously – attempting to clear out the toxic substance from your bloodstream.
 But some of the alcohol you drink makes it through the liver and passes back into the bloodstream, where it will ultimately reach your brain.
 As the cycle of blood returns to the liver, more and more alcohol is broken down until you have fully cleared any toxins from your system.